openvstorage/volumedriver/README.md

 License
 -------
-Apache 2.0 (see LICENSE) unless noted otherwise in the upstream components that are part of this source tree (cppzmq, etcdcpp, msgpack-c, procon, pstreams, xmlrpc++).
+GNU AGPLv3 (see LICENSE.txt) unless noted otherwise in the upstream components that are part of this source tree (cppzmq, etcdcpp, msgpack-c, procon, pstreams, xmlrpc++).

 Building
 --------